 Gilbert Farie, (pronounced fairy) you will not have heard of, for he is a forgotten village Pharmacist who practiced back in Victorian days.
 Gilbert Farie was the dwarf pharmacist, hunched, red cheeked and monocular in vision, who each day dispensed from his pharmacy the cough medication for the boy who was Robert Louis Stevenson.

 Gilbert Farie could sell anything, and literally did.
-He monopolized the Spa town of Bridge of Allan, made a fortune and married an heiress.
-He was widely unpopular as his only pursuit was of self advancement.
+He monopolized the Spa town of Bridge of Allan, made a fortune, but ultimately became bankrupt.
+Gilbert Farie seems to have been widely unpopular as his only pursuit was of self advancement.
 No wonder he crept into the nightmares of young Robert Louis Stevenson.
 By now, you will have gathered, that Gilbert Farie was the counter of Dr Jekyll.
 Yes, Gilbert Farie was Mr Hyde.

 Our family shares no DNA, not even one helical twist with Gilbert Farie.
 You may conclude then that the following chapter is a forensic anomaly amidst a collection of family stories.